Extended Day Options

 Details about cost for Key's After School Program are available under Tuition and Fees.

 Throughout the year, Key offers a series of After School Enrichment Activities for students in Lower and Middle Schools, beginning immediately after dismissal.
 Recent offerings have included Chess, Coding, Yoga, EcoAdventures, Drama, and Art.
-Key also offers an after school Drivers' Education for Upper School students course each spring.
+Key also offers an after school Drivers' Education course for Upper School students each spring.